9 authentic movies about epilepsy

 Epilepsy is a very complex condition, yet the way it is represented in many movies can be insensitive and far from authentic.
 Even today, film directors sometimes use outdated stereotypes about people with epilepsy and their seizures.

-Epilepsy is often portrayed in troubling ways.
+Throughout history, epilepsy has often been portrayed in troubling ways in stories, theatre and art, and that continues to happen in modern movies.
 Sometimes, seizures are cheaply used for plot twists.
 Rather than recognizing the human experience of people with epilepsy, seizures are ‘thrown in’ to movies for dramatic effect.
 Perhaps most insultingly, characters sometimes make casual remarks about ‘fits’ for comic effect.

-Let’s take a look at movies where characters with seizures are presented in realistic and authentic ways.
-Here are eight examples of movies about epilepsy, or where a character has the condition.
+Fortunately, there are several movies where characters with seizures are presented in realistic and authentic ways.
+Here are nine examples of movies about epilepsy, or where a character has the condition.

 Related: 4 famous movie actors with epilepsy

 This 1997 drama is a tough but honest portrayal of refractory epilepsy (where medication doesn’t stop seizures).
 Starring Meryl Streep, it follows the life of a mid-western family whose young son begins having seizures.
-The anti epileptic drugs he is prescribed cause unpleasant side effects and don’t seem to stop his seizures.
+The anti seizure medication (ASM) he is prescribed causes unpleasant side effects and don’t seem to stop his seizures.
 Lori, the boy’s mom, eventually discovers the ketogenic diet, which helps him regain seizure control.

 Control is a 2007 biopic of 1970s English rock band Joy Division and its singer Ian Curtis.
 Curtis had epilepsy, and his seizures are represented authentically in the film.
 Importantly, Curtis’s seizures are not used simply as plot twists - but instead as part of a portrayal of his whole person.